 - Avocado uses a pocketed coil system in the support layer; Zenhaven uses talalay latex

 - Zenhaven is flippable, meaning it has two firmness levels in one; Avocado gives people the option to add a pillowtop if they want a softer mattress

 - Avocado uses dunlop latex, while Zenhaven uses talalay latex

 - Avocado is 11 or 13 inches thick (depending on whether people get the pillowtop), while Zenhaven is 10 inches thick

 - The comfort layer is thicker in the Avocado, even without the pillowtop

 Construction Differences Takeaways

 - The Avocado is thicker.
 If someone is heavier, they can get the pillow top and have a much thicker comfort layer.
-For that reason, I think the Avocado is better for heavier people who sleep on their side.
+For that reason, I think the Avocado is the best mattress for heavy people who sleep on their side.

 - Avocado uses dunlop latex, while Zenhaven uses talalay latex.
 I’ve read many arguments as to why one type is better than the other.
 Some say talalay has is more consistent and durable, while others say dunlop is better because it can be 100% natural and less springy than talalay.
 To me, from the mattresses I’ve tried, the difference in feel really isn’t big at all, so I don’t know if I would get too wrapped up in the debate about which type of latex is better.

 - The two mattresses have different ways of giving people firmness options.
 The Avocado gives people the option of adding a pillow top.
 Zenhave is flippable, with two firmness levels in one.

 - Avocado uses pocketed coils in the support layer, while Zenhaven uses latex.
 Both are good materials that should be very durable over time.
 They give the mattresses a very slightly different feel.

 You Might Want To Pick Zenhaven If:

 - You Are Unsure Which Firmness Level You Want– The fact that Zenhaven is flippable means people have two chances in one mattress to get the right firmness level for them.
 With Avocado, people have to know ahead of time when they decide whether they want to add the pillowtop or not.